iree-org/iree/docs/website/docs/blog/2021-10-15-cuda-backend.md

 (CUDA LLVM variant) and use LLVM's backend to generate PTX.
 The CUDA driver will do the "last mile compilation" at runtime to convert PTX into the GPU's native ISA.

-IREE compiler pipeline starts from linalg on tensor representation.
+IREE compiler pipeline starts from [linalg](https://mlir.llvm.org/docs/Dialects/Linalg/) with tensor operands.
 A large part of the compiler is independent of the target.

 The linalg on tensor representation of the graph is broken up into dispatch regions that are processed by NVVM Codegen.
 A simple implementation of the